 Utrecht Station Square

-Utrecht Central Station and its surroundings were in desperate need of a facelift at the start of the twentieth century.
+Utrecht Central Station and its surroundings were in desperate need of a facelift at the start of the twenty-first century.
 Moreover, not only was it run-down, but it also didn’t feel safe.
 It was time to detach the train station from the Hoog Catharijne shopping centre and the exhibition centre — a megastructure from the sixties — and make room for a proper public square.
 The masterstroke of the commission, however, was having a huge bicycle parking garage built beneath the square.
 A dream job for EHA.

 Name Utrecht Station and bicycle parking